Constitutional Law Courses

 Current Trends in Public Law Scholarship

 Recent events, including President Trump's controversial policies and actions, the COVID-19 pandemic, and nationwide protests over policy brutality, have placed a strain on administrative law and institutions in the United States.
 In this seminar, invited speakers from other law schools will present scholarship that examines these developments.
 The seminar serves the dual purpose of introducing students to scholarly approaches to understanding contemporary events, and educating them about the relevant administrative and constitutional rules, particularly those that address crises and fast-changing problems.
 Students will read academic articles, draft short reaction papers, and be prepared to ask questions of the speaker.
 The Q&A with each paper's author will be followed by discussion among the students and professors regarding the strengths and shortcomings of the scholarship presented.
-Participation may be considered in final grading.
+This class requires a series of reaction papers.

 Previously: